-As an advice charity, we try to do the best that we can to provide a high quality service to as many clients as we can.
-Our service is always in high demand and many people in Hart District need our help.
+As an advice charity, we do the best we can to provide a high quality service to as many clients as possible.
+Our service is always in high demand, and many people in Hart District need our help.

-An important part of our service is to advise clients by appointment.
-Sometimes this is not necessary, as clients may take away information and be able to help themselves.
+An important part of our service is advising clients by appointment.
+Sometimes this is not necessary, such as if clients take away information to help themselves.
 However, some clients need an appointment to discuss the problem in more detail.
-Our service is provided by both volunteers and staff who try to do the best that they can to help clients with their problems.
+Our service is provided by both volunteers and staff who try to do the best they can to help clients.

-When clients miss appointments without giving us notice, it can have a serious impact on the service because that appointment slot is unfilled.
-This reduces the number of clients that we can see and prevents us from helping more people.
-For that reason, we have the following policy to deal with appointment problems.
+When clients miss appointments without giving us notice, it can have a serious impact on the service.
+This is because it leaves that appointment slot is unfilled.
+Consequently, the number of clients that we can see is reduced, and we are prevented from helping more people.
+For that reason, we have the following policy to deal with appointment problems:

 If you are going to be late for your appointment

 Please let us know as soon as you can that you are going to be slightly late.
 We will try to keep your appointment open so that you are still seen by an adviser.

 If you arrive more than 10 minutes late, we might not be able to see you, because we have given your appointment to someone else.
 It will depend very much on the circumstances of that particular day.

 If you arrive more than 15 minutes late, we will assume that you are not going to attend your appointment.
 Because other clients will be scheduled in, it is unlikely we will be able to advise you, and you will need to return another day.

 If you cannot attend your appointment

 If you are not able to attend your appointment, please telephone 01252 878435 as soon as you can.
 This will allow us to give your “slot” to someone else.
 If unanswered, you are able to leave a message during the hours of 9:00 – 17:00.
 Alternatively, you can email us on firstname.lastname@example.org or pop in before your appointment to let us know you can’t attend.